New Physics effects in leptonic and semileptonic decays: Acknowledgements

 \section{Acknowledgements}

 We warmly thank La\'is Sarem Schunk for collaboration at the early stages of this project.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement 833280 (FLAY), the Marie Skłodowska-Curie grant agreement H2020-MSCA-ITN-2019//860881-HIDDeN, and the Swiss National Science Foundation (SNF) under contract 200021-175940.
-The research of A.P.M.~was supported by the Cluster of Excellence {\em Precision Physics, Fundamental Interactions and Structure of Matter\/} (PRISMA+ -- EXC~2118/1) within the German Excellence Strategy (project ID 39083149).
+The research of A.P.M.~was supported by the Cluster of Excellence {\em Precision Physics, Fundamental Interactions and Structure of Matter\/} (PRISMA+ -- EXC~2118/1) within the German Excellence Strategy (project ID 39083149) and by the BMBF-Project 05H2018 -- Belle II.